saturn-sam/shoppie/README.md

 # Shoppie - Microservices E-Commerce Application

-This is a microservices-based e-commerce application built with React, Django, Flask, and RabbitMQ.
+This is a microservices-based e-commerce application demo built with React, Django, Flask, redis and RabbitMQ.
+This project is only for test and understanding of microservice architecture.
+This was developped for seamless test of microservice and deployment of the services on a kubernetes cluster as well as on docker compose.

 ## Architecture